pcotret/crypto-basics/tea/readme.md

 ### 09/07/2020

 The solution wasn't related to `sum`, it was a simple interconnection issue in the VHDL code...
-But now, we have the 2-round version working! (the 32-round bit version should be easy then).
+But now, we have the 2-round version working! (the 32-round version should be easy then).

 ![2round-ok](./img/2round_tea-ok.png)